Dexter1636/dexter1636.github.io/content/posts/How I Build My Blog With Hugo, GitHub Pages and GitHub Actions/index.md

 Just follow [Hugo - Quick Start](https://gohugo.io/getting-started/quick-start/) and [Hugo - Host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

-Also, there is an detailed blog that you may refer: [Build a Personal Website With GitHub Pages and Hugo](https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7).
+Also, there is a detailed blog that you may refer: [Build a Personal Website With GitHub Pages and Hugo](https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7).

 ### Content Organization